Tigercrl/SelfKill/README.md

 # SelfKill
-A spigot plugin to kill your self in minecraft, but Do Not Need OP.
+A spigot plugin to kill your self in minecraft, but DO NOT NEED OP.

 This is my first Spigot Plugin and I won't update it anymore.